A love-triangle and a brand

 Having ENTIRELY too much fun together.

-Ahh Cory.
+Ahh Cody.

 Kind-hearted and sweet.
 One hazel eye, one green.
 A smile like a cool breeze on a warm summer's day.
 Ten-year-old hearts never stood a chance.